Fiona-T/walk-well/README.md

     - white (#ffffff) is used for text that needs to stand out against a dark background, e.g. in the page header, footer, hero image.
     -  the two lighter shades of grey (#71717A and #eeeeee) are used for text in the article headings and reviews headings, and for box outlines respectively.

-These colours used together help promote the feeling of calmness, while still being fresh and modern to appeal to the wide target audience.
+These colours used together help promote the feeling of calmness, while still being fresh, friendly and modern to appeal to the wide target audience.
 The brand colour provides the pop of colour and personality throughout the site, while tying in with the greens present in the imagery used throughout.
+There is plenty of white space throughout the site to allow breathing room for the content.

 - #### Typography
     - Nunito Sans - Light is used for the main body copy throughout the website.
 This is a clear, readable, sans serif font.
 The fallback option is 'sans serif'